kayroye/PollUp/README.md

 - Use shadcn for ui [Ongoing]
 - Make a genuine poll ui (interactive and good looking polls on desktop and mobile)
 - Add actual preferences to settings (dark mode, etc.)
+- Use skeleton for loading elements instead of covering the page with a loading screen

 ## Long-term Roadmap
 - Come up with a genuine color palette and design language to apply site-wide (Shadcn)